 Elderly Bankruptcies Are Increasing

-Thousands of Americans file for bankruptcy every day when they cannot pay back their creditors and can no longer bear their financial burdens.
+Thousands of Americans file for Chapter 7 or Chapter 13 bankruptcy every day when they cannot pay back their creditors and can no longer bear their financial burdens.
 However, recently, the number of senior adults who file for bankruptcy is increasing.
 According to various studies and news outlets, the number of citizens over the age of 65 filing for bankruptcy has doubled in the past two decades.
 The Social Science Research Network stated that between the years 1991 and 2016, the rate increased by 204%.
 Why is this happening?

 Understanding the Reason Behind the Increase